 We’re Forensic Engineers & Expert Witnesses

-J. B. Shepherd & Company, Inc. is an Electrical and Forensic Engineering firm founded in 2012 by J. B. (Brad) Shepherd, P.E. and Curtis E. Falany, P.E. offering full coverage of the electrical consulting spectrum.
+J. B. Shepherd & Company, Inc. is an Forensic Engineering firm founded in 2012 by J. B. (Brad) Shepherd, P.E. and Curtis E. Falany, P.E. offering full coverage of the forensic consulting spectrum.
 Our firm also provides expert opinions and strategic advice to Attorneys and Corporations in support of litigation involving technical issues.
 Our primary focus is on electrical accident investigation, electrical safety, electrical contact injuries and deaths, electrification, electrocution, and property damage.
 Overhead and underground electric utility power lines are an area of specialty.

 Our Associates are Professional Engineers or highly experienced electrical construction specialists.
 We are an association of independent contractors, all of whom are qualified to offer expert opinions in a court of law.

 For a detailed description of our credentials and the services we offer, please select from the choices offered below.

 Areas of Service

 We assist with risk management, claims administration, OSHA, and litigation.

 We assist with risk management, claims administration, workers compensation, OSHA claims, contract disputes, permitting and code compliance, and surety (bond claims.)